 And last but not least, we’d like to encourage you to consider your options a little more widely before deciding on whether to sell or rent an inherited house.
 In certain situations, we may be able to help you structure a lease-option agreement that allows you to rent and sell at the same time – capturing the best of both worlds.
 These kinds of deals can be complicated, but our Minneapolis investment experience can help you win.

-Here at FastPath Home Buyers, we’re seasoned investors in Minneapolis real estate.
+Here at FastPath Home Buyers, we’re seasoned home buyers in Minneapolis.
 We’re looking to buy several houses each month in the MN area, and help local home sellers navigate their way through a turbulent real estate market in the process.
 If you’ve recently inherited a house, we are prepared to close in as little as 7 days.
 However, most of all, If you would simply just like to move on with your life without thinking about an agent, agent fees, open house, home repairs… we are prepared to help you get that house out of your hands at a fair price.

 So feel free to contact our company, either by filling in the short form below or calling (612) 351-2384.